tranquilit/WAPT-Documentation/source/wapt-replication/wapt-replicate-to-multiple-repositories/index.rst

 Introducing WAPT Agent replication role
 ---------------------------------------

 Starting with WAPT 1.7.6, repository replication can be enabled using WAPT agent installed on an existing machine or a dedicated appliance or VM.

 The replication role is deployed through a WAPT package that enables Nginx web server and configures scheduling, packages types, packages sync, and much more.

 Enabling replication on WAPT Agent
 ++++++++++++++++++++++++++++++++++

+To enable replication on an existing agent (Linux/Windows) you need to deploy a WAPT package

 :TODO: